-Costume in Concept Art FSHD350 - 1 credit
+Costume in Concept Art FSHD351 - 2 credits

 In preparation for television and film industry internships, this course focuses on digital design within a costume design portfolio.
-Students will develop a background and digitize and integrate costume design illustrations, flats, research, and visuals from their character development process.
-The course culminates in a portfolio review and critique by costume design industry guests
+Students will develop a background and digitize and integrate character illustrations, flats, research, and visual development.
+The course culminates in a portfolio review and critique by costume design industry guests.

-Prerequisites: FSHD363/364 Fashion Design & Illustration I, FSHD325 Digital Design III
+Prerequisites: FSHD213 Fashion Illustration/Intro to Design, FSHD325 Digital Design III